Exclusive: U.S. manufacturing group hacked by China as trade talks intensified - sources

 NAM has gained considerable influence under the Trump administration as the president has continuously promised the return of manufacturing jobs to the United States from foreign countries, such as China and Mexico, during campaign events.

-NAM has helped the Trump administration organise public events in manufacturing plants across the country.
+NAM has helped the Trump administration organize public events in manufacturing plants across the country.
 In October, for example, Timmons joined Vice President Mike Pence at a Pennsylvania manufacturing facility to call for passage of the recently negotiated United States-Mexico-Canada Agreement.

 Trump spoke at the trade group's annual conference in 2017, promising "the era of economic surrender is over."
 In response, Timmons has called Trump a "true champion" of U.S. manufacturing.